 Besides, Alucon has arranged the activities to campaign the safety to our employee throughout year 2018, both Samrong and Sriracha plant, in particular of the creation of good conscience to employees on a back-to-home trips on New Year Festival and Songkarn Festival of which the feedback on this campaign were good enough.
-For 2018, there were 15 accidents occurred against 15 employees and stop working for 69 days.
+For 2019, there were 12 accidents occurred against 12 employees and stop working for 55 days.

-As it is passed the resolution by the Board of Directors' Meeting No. 330 on 13th November 2014 and the Company has announced to join the Private Sector Collective Action Coalition against Corruption (CAC).
+The Board of Directors has announced the Anti-Corruption Policy and agree to join the Private Sector Collective Action Coalition against Corruption (CAC) on their scheme.

-Alucon conducts its business with fairness based on a philosophy that the Company shall demonstrate a keen sense to social responsibility and the best interests of its stakeholders in alignment with the principle of Business Ethics Guidelines.
+ALUCON conducts its business with fairness based on a philosophy that the Company shall demonstrate a keen sense to social responsibility and the best interests of its stakeholders in with the alignment rinciple of Business Ethics Guidelines.